IceCreamYou/MainLoop.js/README.md

 ### Installation

-You can download the script normally or install it with Bower (`bower install MainLoop`).
+You can download the script normally, install it with Bower (`bower install MainLoop`), or install it with npm (`npm install mainloop.js`).
 To include it on a page client-side without a module loader:

 ```html
 <!-- from a direct download or git clone -->